Mera Peak (6476m) Short Climb

 • Max Altitude1340m

-(Departure time from hotel will be fixed as per your flight schedules for the return)
+(Departure time from the hotel will be fixed as per your flight schedules for the return)

 • MealsB